IanLunn/Hover/README.md

 - [Transforms](http://caniuse.com/#search=transforms) - not supported below Internet Explorer 9
 - [Generated Content (pseudo-elements)](http://caniuse.com/#search=pseudo-elements) - not supported below Internet Explorer 8

-Aside from the above mentioned browsers, Hover.css is supported across all major browsers.
-Please see [caniuse.com](http://caniuse.com/) for full support for many web technologies and test your webpages accordingly.
+Aside from the above-mentioned browsers, Hover.css is supported across all major browsers.
+Please see [caniuse.com](http://caniuse.com/) for full support for many web technologies and test your web pages accordingly.
 It is recommended to apply fallback effects for older browsers, using CSS supported by those browsers or a feature testing library such as [Modernizr](http://modernizr.com/).

 ## Using Grunt for Development